 Certificates, letters and/or phone calls home will be awarded to those who participate in a variety of activities, including:

 - School productions and performances

-- Sports day
+- Sports Day

 - Representing the school in local or national events

-These will also be celebrated in the Student Bulletin and the Wallington Week.
+These may also be celebrated in the Wallington Week and in Year group assemblies via the relevant Form Captain.

 5. Pastoral Support Systems